mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 sites is to just set LOGIN_PORT and STATUS_PORT to some fixed numbers known to not collide with any services on the login node.

-The second second solves a second potential problem.
-A large cluster will have multiple login nodes.
+The second section above (i.e. the part below the blank line) solves a second potential problem.
+A large cluster will always have multiple login/head nodes.
 The example in the template file is set for TACC where there are four login nodes with names login1, login2, login3, and login4.
 Thus, above we set `NUMBER_LOGIN_NODES` to 4 and the shell variable `LOGIN_NODE_BASENAME` to